A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Introduction

-For hyperbolic systems in multiple spatial dimensions, even if they are linear, characteristic curves no longer exist.
+For hyperbolic systems in multiple spatial dimensions, even if they are linear, characteristic curves in general no longer exist.
 Also, values in general are not transported, but the solution is a convolution of the initial data with a more or less complicated kernel.
-For the acoustic equations with the speed of sound $c$, for example, the solution in $x$ at time $t$ depends on the initial data in a disc with radius $ct$ around $x$.
-This disc is the interior of the intersection of the hypersurface of initial data with the cone of bicharacteristics which has its vertex at $(t, x)$.
-In \cite{eymann13}, a solution operator was given for the acoustic equations, which relied on smoothness of the initial data, and in \cite{barsukow17} a solution in the sense of distributions was obtained which could be used to solve e.g. Riemann problems.
-These operators can be implemented efficiently and used to update the point values in an Active Flux method (as achieved in \cite{barsukow18activeflux}), but their derivation comes at great cost.
-Suitably high-order approximate evolution operators for multi-dimensional nonlinear systems of conservation laws are currently unavailable.
+For the acoustic equations with the speed of sound $c$, for example, the solution in $\vec x$ at time $t$ depends on the initial data in a disc with radius $ct$ around $\vec x$.
+This disc is the interior of the intersection of the hypersurface of initial data with the cone of bicharacteristics which has its vertex at $(t, \vec x)$.
+In \cite{eymann13}, {\cite{fan15}}, a solution operator was given for the acoustic equations, which relied on smoothness of the initial data, and in \cite{barsukow17} a solution in the sense of distributions was obtained which could be used to solve e.g. Riemann problems.
+These operators can be implemented efficiently and used to update the point values in an Active Flux method for linear acoustics (\cite{barsukow18activeflux}, {\cite{chudzik23}}).
+An approximate evolution operator for linear acoustics based on bicharacteristics is used in \cite{chudzik23}.
+For the Euler equations, splitting and linearization is suggested in \cite{roe18}.
+Generally, when studying the approximation error using Taylor series for nonlinear problems, evolution operators designed using linearization are found to require an additional fix in order to achieve third-order accuracy.
+For the one-dimensional case, in \cite{barsukow19activeflux} a general algorithm to achieve third order of accuracy on non-linear problems while solving only linear ones was derived.
+Analogous high-order approximate evolution operators for general multi-dimensional nonlinear systems of conservation laws are currently unavailable, but for the Euler equations some suggestions can be found in \cite{maeng17}.

-All these Active Flux methods were $3^\text{rd}$ order accurate and fully-discrete.
-In \cite{abgrall20}, a semi-discrete version of Active Flux was introduced.
+All these Active Flux methods are fully-discrete.
+In \cite{zeng14,abgrall20}, a semi-discrete version of Active Flux was introduced.
 In order to obtain an equation for the point values, the spatial derivative in the PDE is discretized using finite difference formulae.
-At the price of a slightly reduced CFL condition this approach is immediately applicable to all kinds of nonlinear problems.
-In \cite{abgrall22,abgrall22proceeding} it has been applied to one-dimensional nonlinear problems, and extended to arbitrary order.
-The aim of the present work is, maintaining $3^\text{rd}$ order of accuracy, to extend it to the multi-dimensional Euler equations.
+This approach is immediately applicable to all kinds of nonlinear problems without the need to derive an evolution operator, but at the price of a reduced CFL condition.
+In \cite{roe21}, a link is made between the semi-discrete approach and the reduced CFL condition for high-order methods with a compact stencil in space.